Growing without daylight (SPOC)

 After succesful completion of all modules, you will receive a certificate for the e-learning course Growing without Daylight from HAS University of Applied Sciences.

 This is an online course.
 This course is offered continuously.
-Select the month when you want to follow this course on the registration form.

 - Date of commencement